 Mark your calendar and get ready for a family musical experience like no other!
 We are hosting our first ALL AGES Band Together event with the Hunts.read more

 We are so excited to be teaming up with Gold Tone and the Hunts for a super fun prize-pack giveaway!read more

 Meet the Brulport family, Band Ambassadors from Columbus, Ohio.
 Heidi and Trenton are raising their two children to appreciate and play music, and it looks like they’re having a good time.read more

 Is Band Together music lessons?

 No, it’s much more.
 However, each monthly album contains a detailed lesson for our featured song.
-The featured song is a song that we one, chose specifically to be representative of the music genre we are featuring, and two, have arranged with Band Together families in mind.
+The featured song is a song that we (1) have chosen specifically to be representative of the music genre we are featuring, and (2) have arranged with Band Together families in mind.
 Detailed charts and video instruction are provided for guitar, bass guitar, Loog guitar, ukulele, keyboard, and drums/percussion.